Where to stay in the Dolomites – BEST 10 TOWNS & AREAS

 Drone view of Seceda close to Ortisei in the Dolomites

-• Best places to stay in the Dolomites for Hikers, Families, Art and Culture Enthusiasts, Winter Sport Enthusiasts
+• Best place for Hikers, Families, Art and Culture Enthusiasts, Winter Sport Enthusiasts

 • Summer destination: 4.7